 You can change to a new pathname without retrieving all of the file names that match the current pathname.
 However, you can't call the Dir function recursively.
 Calling Dir with the vbDirectory attribute does not continually return subdirectories.

-Because file names are retrieved in no particular order, you may want to store returned file names in an array, and then sort the array.
+Because file names are retrieved in case-insensitive order on Windows and case-sensitive order on macOS, you may want to store returned file names in an array, and then sort the array.

 Support and feedback